kzdev-net/kzdev.perfutils/Source/Docs/articles/copytoasync-throughput-benchmarks.md

 A single benchmark operation consists of performing a loop of steps that does the following:

 1. Create a new stream instance with a capacity set to the operation data size.
-1. Write the test data synchronously to the stream (either in a single write or segmented based on the [BulkFile](#bulkfill) parameter).
+1. Write the test data synchronously to the stream (either in a single write or segmented based on the [BulkInitialFill](#bulkinitialfill) parameter).
 1. Call CopyToAsync() on the stream passing a mock asynchronous File I/O stream destination.
 1. Dispose of the stream instance.